 - Salvation comes by faith alone in Christ alone, not by human works (Eph.2:8-9);

-God wants all of His children, both young and old, to have a place to offer Him worship and praise.
-Regardless of your age, we hope you will find Westview a place to grow, a place to worship, a place to belong.
+God wants all of His children, both young and old, to have a place to offer Him worship, and praise, and to commune with Him together in unity as one body.
+Regardless of your age, we hope you will find Westview is a place to grow, a place to worship, a place to belong.